 In Stable Homes, Built on Love, the previous Government committed to investing in the delivery of a national offer of support and training for all kinship carers.
 After a competitive tender process, Kinship was awarded a contract, worth £3m, by the Department for Education, to develop an information, training and support programme for all kinship carers in England.
 We are now delivering the national Training and Support Service until March 2025, with the possibility of extension until March 2027.

-The National Kinship Care Strategy also celebrated Kinship’s work to establish more than 150 peer support groups across England and the role of the groups in building community and relationships for kinship carers.
+The National Kinship Care Strategy also celebrated Kinship’s work to establish more than 145 peer support groups across England and the role of the groups in building community and relationships for kinship carers.
 Funding has been awarded to Kinship to continue building peer support groups through the National Peer Support Service, available to all types of kinship carer, across the country until at least March 2026.

 Our verdict

 The previous Government’s commitment to fund a national training and support offer reflected a significant win for our #ValueOurLove campaign which continues to call for equalised access to high-quality training and support between kinship carers and foster carers.
 It also followed a recommendation from the Independent Review of Children’s Social Care that all local authorities should develop peer support and training for all kinship carers.
+Delivery of a national offer of training, advice and information will help to deliver consistent and high-quality help for kinship carers of all types, and reduce the current postcode lottery of provision.
+This is crucial as only 2 in 10 kinship carers told us in our 2022 annual survey that they’d received any preparation support before or shortly after their child moved in.

 A lack of independent advice, especially at the point of becoming a kinship carer, can leave kinship carers vulnerable to being exploited and unsure about the best option for them to pursue to support their new family.
-The Local Government and Social Care Ombudsman has highlighted previously how special guardians were sometimes given incorrect advice and information by their local authorities.
+The Local Government and Social Care Ombudsman has highlighted previously how special guardians were sometimes given incorrect advice and information by their local authorities, and as highlighted by Foundations in their recent survey of local authority support, “kinship carers may commit to care arrangements that limit their access to support without being aware of these implications”.

 What should happen next

-Forthcoming kinship care statutory guidance for England should reaffirm the requirement for local authorities to publish a specific family and friends care (kinship) policy and a clear, joined-up local offer of support.
-This should recognise the diversity of kinship families and the need for some services to be attuned to specific cohorts (e.g. young kinship carers or those from minoritised communities).
+A new local kinship offer requirement should help to ensure that all types of kinship carers understand the support available to them from the local authority and elsewhere, and we look forward to working with local authorities and kinship carers across England to make this a reality.
+Local authorities should work at pace to develop and improve their kinship local offers and work alongside kinship carers to do so.
+They should recognise the diversity of kinship families and the need for some services to be attuned to specific cohorts (e.g. young kinship carers or those from minoritised communities).
 The new National Kinship Care Ambassador should support and challenge local authorities to deliver this.

 All kinship carers should be offered free and independent advice from the moment they are considering becoming kinship carers and throughout their journey.
 This should include guidance on the different kinship care arrangements and their implications for access to support, and ensure kinship carers receive the welfare benefits they are entitled to given their particular family arrangements.